-Our mission for the ASN Program is to provide our novice nursing students with a high quality nursing program that challenges them in a variety of collaborative clinical settings in the community.
-We enhance our student’s learning within a student centered and culturally enriched environment and prepare the student to be an advanced beginner in the profession of nursing, as they grow personally and professionally.
+Our mission for the ASN Program is to provide our novice nursing students with a high quality nursing program that challenges them both personally and professionally in a variety of collaborative clinical settings in the community.
+We enhance our student’s learning within a student centered and culturally enriched environment and prepare the student to be an advanced beginner in the profession of nursing.

 The mission of the Montana State University-Northern RN to BSN Completion Program is to offer an online nursing program of professional development which assists the RN to grow personally and professionally.
 The RN to BSN courses build on the student’s knowledge and experience as a registered nurse, enhancing skills in community health, research and leadership roles as she/he moves along the practice continuum from advanced beginner/competent to expert.

 Professional nursing is a practice-based discipline which incorporates knowledge from the humanities, and biological, psychological, social and physical sciences with nursing knowledge and theory to provide optimal health care to individuals, families and communities.
 Professional nursing practice utilizes the nursing process, critical thinking and clinical decision making skills, cultural awareness, therapeutic communication and evidence-based practice measures in a collaborative nurse/patient relationship to promote desired health outcomes across the lifespan.

 Both a sound educational base and a multitude of experiences are needed to develop expert nursing practice.
 Professional nursing faculty are collaborative partners in the learning process by being resource persons, motivators, and facilitators of experiential opportunities which assist students to meet specific educational goals and optimize achievement of each learner's potential growth.